stevearc/overseer.nvim/doc/guides.md

   -- Put the parser results into the 'diagnostics' field on the task result diagnostics = {
     -- Extract fields using lua patterns
+    -- To integrate with other components, items in the "diagnostics" result should match -- vim's quickfix item format (:help setqflist)
     { "extract", "^([^%s].+):(%d+): (.+)$", "filename", "lnum", "text" },
   }
 }}